 Physical Commodity Transaction.
-A transaction which provides for the purchase of an amount of a commodity, such as coal, electricity or gas, at a fixed or floating price for actual delivery on one or more dates.
+A transaction which provides for the purchase of an amount of a commodity, such as oil including oil products, coal, electricity or gas, at a fixed or floating price for actual delivery on one or more dates.